Finalize Financial Aid

 What to Do

-Selected students should review their UDSIS To Do List then create a My SFS Docs account, as instructed in the blue box above.
-Students should take care to submit the specific document(s) and complete the specific tasks requested, and allow processing time for SFS to complete the review once all tasks are completed.
+Students selected for verification should review the UDSIS To Do List then create a My SFS Docs account.
+Students should take care to submit the specific document(s) and complete the specific tasks requested.
+Select forms can be found on the SFS Self-Service page.
+Please allow processing time for SFS to complete the review once all tasks are completed.
+Also note that SFS may follow up for additional documentation after reviewing the initially required information.

 Satisfactory Academic Progress